toroleapinc/cvn/tests/e2e/README.md

 The `e2e` package defines an integration testing suite used for full end-to-end testing functionality.
-This package is decoupled from depending on the CVN codebase.
+This package is decoupled from depending on the Evmos codebase.
 It initializes the chains for testing via Docker.
-As a result, the test suite may provide the desired CVN version to Docker containers during the initialization.
+As a result, the test suite may provide the desired Evmos version to Docker containers during the initialization.
-This design allows for the opportunity of testing chain upgrades by providing an older CVN version to the container, performing the chain upgrade, and running the latest test suite.
+This design allows for the opportunity of testing chain upgrades by providing an older Evmos version to the container, performing the chain upgrade, and running the latest test suite.
 Here's an overview of the files: